MOACChain/moac-core/README.md

 2020/05/04

 Nuwa v1.1.2 is a version used for testnet only.
 Both VNODE and SCS clients are updated to use RandDrop AppChain.
+RandDrop uses BLS signatures, and merges signature fragments that support multiple nodes from the consensus layer to obtain threshold signatures, and generates random numbers based on this.
+Random numbers can be directly called in RandDrop's smart contract.
+The advantage of RandDrop random number is that it can eliminate the operability of a single node to the final signature, which is more secure and reliable.
+At the same time, RandDrop's information volume is O (n), which has a greater advantage than other similar random number blockchains.

 More info can be found at the most recent documentation: https://moac-docs.readthedocs.io/en/latest